gigernau/PCAHyperspectralClassifier/README.md

 # PCAHyperClassificator

-Classification of Hyperspectral Image HSI with Principal Component Analysis PCA in CUDA ( cuBLAS ) Master Degree Thesis in Computer Science.
+Classification of Hyperspectral Image HSI with Principal Component Analysis PCA in CUDA ( cuBLAS ).

-This part of work contains only inferece part (whithout train/test model script).

 ## Reference